tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   * Added CID functionality
   * Sequence numbers are encrypted.

+#  Updates affecting DTLS 1.2

+This document defines several changes that optionally affect implementations of DTLS 1.2, including those which do not also support DTLS 1.3.

+  * A version downgrade protection mechanism as described in {{RFC8446}}; Section 4.1.3 and applying to DTLS as described in {{clienthello-message}}.

+  * The updates described in {{RFC8446}}; Section 3.

+  * The new compliance requirements described in {{RFC8446}}; Section 9.3.

 #  IANA Considerations

 IANA is requested to allocate a new value in the "TLS ContentType"